Shakermixer/XL2RVN/README.md

 A place for details, snippets and the low level stuff to master

 ### Possible Ways
-* A L2 to RVN with EVM functionality (an ida by black
+* A L2 to RVN with EVM functionality (input by blackTron)
+* the NFT contains the Xen contract code and data as metadata, as no smart contract is needed on the #RVN side for minting NFTs.
+This content can be interpreted by scripts and the NFTs are already tradable natively.
+With a #Xen token on #RVN, to hold account.